Kausan18/role-wise-finance-buddy/README.md

 ## IBM Granite integration

-This project can use IBM Granite as the backend LLM for the finance assistant.
+This project uses IBM Granite as the backend LLM for the finance assistant.
 The Supabase Edge Function at `supabase/functions/finance-chat/index.ts` will prefer IBM Granite when the following environment variables are set (see `.env.example`):

 - `IBM_GRANITE_API_KEY` — your IBM API key
 - `IBM_GRANITE_API_URL` — the full HTTP endpoint for your Granite instance (region/tenant-specific)